opeious/Pokemon3DStoUnity/README.md

 - Translate the 3D model to Unity Mesh system and skinned mesh renderers
 - Generate material files from the textures
 - Automatically copy over some of the shader settings to the newly created materials
+- Skins and generates the skeleton for the mesh
+- Generates skeletal animations from the binaries
 - Saves the translated mon as prefab
 - Supports bulk processing

 To do:
 -
+- AES support
+- Make the animations editable in Unity
+- Import folder structure options via popup at start, for alternate input folder structures
 - Normal/Occlusion shaded materials
 - Auto creating texture atlas for each mon
-- Fixing the skeleton rotation issue for some mons
-- Translating the animation binaries to Unity clips and controllers
 - Material animations

 ChangeLog:
 -
+- v1.3: Skeletal animation generation
+- v1.2: Skinning and rigging fixes
 - v1.1: sample toon shader, asset creation
 - v1: basic skeleton, model, texture generation